-Donna is Helping Gardener’s Grow through her interviews with various interesting growers and gardeners.
+Donna is Helping Gardener’s Grow through her interviews with various growers and gardeners.
 Want to build soil, grow food in extraordinary ways or raise the world’s most expensive spice?
-Listen in and subscribe.
+Listen in, rate and subscribe.

-In every podcast interview we talk about food or how to grow better food.
-To ask a question about the current or past episodes send a voice memo from your phone to [email protected].com.
+In every podcast we talk about food or how to grow better food.
+To ask a question about the current or past episodes send a voice memo from your phone to [email protected].
 In the voice memo tell us your name and where you garden first and then ask your question.

-Music in every episode is by Donna’s son, Brennan Anderson, school teacher and musician in Smithers, British Columbia, Canada.
+Music in every episode is by Donna’s son, Brennan Anderson, a musician in Smithers, British Columbia, Canada.
 Season 2 has all new music so thank-you Brennan!